The Quasars.org (QORG, 2004) catalogue can be downloaded from this page.

 The full quasars.org data can be found in one catalogue (21Mb zipped): download Master.zip the ReadMe browse subset

-objects, no more than 2 associations per object and omits supporting data (13Mb
+all objects, no more than 2 associations per object and omits supporting

 There are also subset catalogue files available for quasars.org objects bearing identifications from the literature, and QSO candidates which are hitherto unidentified objects for which we calculate odds of 40% to 99+% of being quasars: